NVIDIA-Merlin/Merlin/examples/Building-and-deploying-multi-stage-RecSys/README.md

    docker run -it --gpus all -p 8000:8000 -p 8001:8001 -p 8002:8002 -p 8888:8888 -v <path to your data>:/workspace/data/ --ipc=host <docker container> /bin/bash
    ```
 The container will open a shell when the run command execution is completed.

-2. Install Tensorflow
+1. You will have to start JupyterLab on the Docker container.
+First, install jupyter-lab with the following command if it is missing:
    ```
-    pip install tensorflow-gpu
-    ```

-3. Install feast and faiss libraries

-    ```
-    pip install feast
-    pip install faiss-gpu
-    ```

-4. You will have to start JupyterLab on the Docker container.
-First, install jupyter-lab with the following command:
-   ```
    pip install jupyterlab
    ```

    For more information, see [Installation Guide](https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html).

-5. Start the jupyter-lab server by running the following command:
+2. Start the jupyter-lab server by running the following command:
    ```
    jupyter-lab --allow-root --ip='0.0.0.0' --NotebookApp.token='<password>'
    ```

-4. Open any browser to access the jupyter-lab server using `localhost:8888`.
+3. Open any browser to access the jupyter-lab server using `localhost:8888`.

-5. Once in the server, navigate to the ```/Merlin/examples/Deploying-multi-stage-RecSys``` directory and execute the example notebooks.
+4. Once in the server, navigate to the ```/Merlin/examples/Building-and-deploying-multi-stage-RecSys/``` directory and execute the example notebooks.